By Eric Lim

 Most of the foreign communities were in Bangrak.
-As Bangkok grew out of the walled city, it became a cultural melting pot for Thais, Chinese, Mon, Lao, Indians, Europeans and Americans.
+As Bangkok grew, it became a cultural melting pot for Thais, Chinese, Mon, Lao, Indians, Europeans and Americans.

 When the Bowring Treaty was signed in 1855 in the reign of King Rama IV, trade in Bangkok opened up.
 Foreigners were granted the right to trade directly, hitherto a royal monopoly.
 Trading companies were setup together banks, warehouses and factories.

 With the foreign traders came the missionaries.
 In the prevailing religious tolerance, churches, temples, mosques, schools, convents and hospitals were built with royal land grants.
 This is evident from the number of churches, temples, hospitals and schools in the area.